Herb Lusk

-Herbert H. Lusk (February 19, 1953 – September 19, 2022) was an American professional football player who was a running back for three seasons in the National Football League (NFL).
-He played for the Philadelphia Eagles from 1976 to 1978, having played college football for the Long Beach State 49ers.
+Herbert Hoover Lusk II (February 19, 1953 – September 19, 2022) was an American professional football running back for three seasons in the National Football League for the Philadelphia Eagles from 1976 to 1978.

 Early life

 Lusk was born in Memphis, Tennessee, on February 19, 1953.
 He attended Seaside High School in Seaside, California.
 He initially studied at Monterey Peninsula College (MPC) from 1972 to 1973, before transferring to California State University, Long Beach (CSULB).
 He played for the 49ers from 1974 to 1975.
 He started his custom of praying after scoring a touchdown during his senior year, in which he led the Pacific Coast Athletic Association in touchdowns (16), points (96), rushing attempts (310), rushing yards (1596), rushing touchdowns (13), yards from scrimmage (1658), and touchdowns from scrimmage (16).
 Lusk was drafted by the Philadelphia Eagles in the tenth round (273rd overall) of the 1976 NFL draft.

 Professional career

 Lusk made his NFL debut with the Eagles on September 12, 1976, at the age of 23, in a 27–7 loss against the Dallas Cowboys.
 In the third game of his career on September 27, 1976, he fumbled the ball with 12 seconds remaining in the first half after he opted to run instead of running out the clock.
 This led to the Eagles relinquishing their 10–3 lead over the Washington Redskins, with Philadelphia ultimately losing the game in sudden-death overtime.
 He played in 14 games (1 start) during his rookie season and recorded 254 rushing yards, 13 receptions, and 119 receiving yards.
 He made the seventh-longest rushing attempt in the league (70 yards) the following year, and became the first NFL player to kneel in the endzone after a touchdown and pray on October 9, 1977.
 This custom gained him the nickname "The Praying Tailback".
 He scored two other touchdowns that season, to go along with 229 rushing yards, 5 receptions, and 102 receiving yards in 11 games.
 He played just 3 games during his final year in the NFL, and attended one day of training camp in July 1979, before retiring from football at the age of 26 to become a minister.